 I trust this Learning Guide finds you well and eager to embark on a transformative journey with our esteemed risk management and insurance courses.
-As the President of The National Alliance for Insurance Education & Research, it is both an honor and a privilege to welcome you to this unparalleled learning experience.
+As the President of Risk & Insurance Education Alliance, it is both an honor and a privilege to welcome you to this unparalleled learning experience.